 From the birth of a child to the hands-on care needed during the golden years, the importance of quality healthcare can’t be overstated, especially now.
-A positive customer experience (CX) in healthcare doesn’t just contribute to the well-being of patients – it’s a lifeline for the healthcare organizations.
+A positive customer experience (CX) in healthcare doesn’t just contribute to the well-being of patients – it’s a lifeline for healthcare organizations.

 Despite the monumental role it plays, it is beyond ironic that the healthcare industry is struggling with CX.
 Hospitals are heavily incentivized to provide metrics showing the quality of care, but these metrics are typically poor reflections of patients’ actual experiences.